egordorichev/neko8/libs/moonscript/spec/README.md

 the current directory, and not testing the system install.

 Code running in Busted will have the system install take precedence over the loaded version.
-That means that if you `require "moonscript.base"` for a test, you won't get the local copy.
+That means that if you `require "libs.moonscript.moonscript.base"` for a test, you won't get the local copy.

 The `with_dev` spec helper will ensure that any require calls within the spec